-Okra fried in bacon fat with onions, then stewed in tomatoes would have been a fine filling as-is, but I was on a quest to use up some of our abundant Summer squash from JBG.
-With ultra fresh squash or zucchini, just barely cooking slices in the after salting and draining makes for the best flavor and texture.
-Crunchy brined squash was added to a skillet of stewed okra, and the sharp cheddar stood up next to the tang of the tomato to bind everything together.
+Okra fried in bacon fat with onions, then stewed in tomatoes would’ve been a delicious filling as-is, but I was on a quest to use up some of our abundant Summer squash from JBG with this batch of seasonal dumplings.
+Just barely cooking slices of super fresh Summer squash (or zucchini) in with the okra after salting and draining makes for a clean, crisp texture.
+I added the “brined” squash into to a skillet of stewed okra, and a hefty sprinkle of sharp cheddar to stand up next to the tang of the tomato and to bind the dumpling filling.

-I get my dumpling wrappers from Hana World Market over on Parmer Lane in Austin, which is my favorite place to shop for rice noodles, sweet potato noodles, chili oil, kimchi, fish sauce, and coconut milk.
+I get my dumpling wrappers from Hana World Market on Parmer Lane in Austin, which is my favorite place to shop for rice noodles, sweet potato noodles, chili oil, kimchi, fish sauce, and coconut milk.
 And, they have at least 10 different varieties of frozen dumpling wrappers (yes, we owe you a write up on each of them, stay tuned).
-I used sturdy Korean mandu wrappers for this recipe because I knew they’d hold up even after being filled with vegetables that still had some bite and shape to them -- and, they take well to pan frying on both sides, which is how I finished this batch.
-If you can’t make it to Hana, many grocery stores carry wonton wrappers, which will work just as well in a pinch, but I might suggest cutting your squash and okra into smaller pieces since the frozen wonton wrappers tend to be more delicate and tear easier.
+I used sturdy Korean mandu wrappers for this recipe because I knew they’d hold up even after being filled with vegetables that still have some bite and shape to them— and mandu wrappers take well to pan frying on both sides, which is how I finished this batch.
+If you can’t make it to Hana, many grocery stores carry wonton wrappers, which will work just as well in a pinch, but I might suggest cutting your squash and okra into smaller pieces since the frozen wonton wrappers tend to be more delicate and tear easier when you stuff them.